jef41/WT280/README.md

 I aquired an RS PRO IdeaWerk Pro 3D Printer, RS Stock No.:862-5705

 The model is WT280A also known as a Weistek 280.
 It is a capable and solidly built printer with a heated build plate, a modification of the WT150 model for which there seems more information.
-The WT280 comes with its own slicing software, DoraWare-P. DowaWare-P seems to be a modified version of RepRap.
+The WT280 comes with its own slicing software, DoraWare-P. DowaWare-P seems to be a modified version of ReplicatorG.
 The supplied software is functional, but slow to slice objects and has comparatively few options to control slicing.
 DoraWare-P outputs .WTK files, which, upon inspection are really S3G/X3G binary files.

 This repository contains files and instructions to use Cura, the [GPX utility](https://github.com/markwal/GPX) and a PowerShell script to be able to output WTK files without using DoraWare-P. The setup is for Windows, I should have written the PowerShell part in Python to make it cross-platform compatible.